Gluten-Free Mexican Restaurants in Austin, Texas

 They have great skinny margaritas, frozen and regular margaritas, too.

-Some of my dinner favorites are the Lime Pepper Beef Fajitas (with corn tortillas), Carne Asada (it’s lime marinated beef fajita steak – basically the fajita meat with rice and beans only) and Barbacoa Tacos.
+Some of my dinner favorites are the Lime Pepper Beef Fajitas (with corn tortillas), Carne Asada (it’s lime marinated beef fajita steak – basically the fajita meat with rice and beans only), Barbacoa Tacos and Spicy Chicken Enchiladas.

 Manuel’s Mexican Restaurant